firozkhan18/technologies-notes/core-java-basics-1-1.md

 }
 ```

-### Explanation of the Code
+## Explanation of the Code

+We can understand the components of the decorator pattern in the following terms:

-- **Component Interface**: The `Currency` interface represents the component that can be decorated.
+- **Component Interface**: In our example, the `Currency` interface is the component that can be used on its own or require a decorator.
-- **Concrete Component**: `Dollar` and `Rupee` are concrete implementations of the component that can be enhanced.
+- **Concrete Component**: This implements the component and allows adding new behavior dynamically. `Dollar` and `Rupee` are concrete implementations of `Currency`.
-- **Decorator**: An abstract class that holds a reference to the component it decorates.
+- **Decorator**: The decorator contains a "has-a" relationship.
+In simple terms, it has an instance variable that holds a reference to the component it decorates.
+The decorator is an abstract class that extends `Currency`.
-- **Concrete Decorators**: `USDDecorator` and `SGDDecorator` add specific behavior to the currency objects dynamically.
+- **Concrete Decorator**: This is an implementation of the decorator. `USDDecorator` and `SGDDecorator` are implementations of the decorator that contain an instance variable for the component interface.

 ## Advantages of Decorator Design Pattern in Java

+Here are the main advantages of using the decorator design pattern:

+- The decorator pattern is more flexible than inheritance because inheritance adds responsibilities at compile time, while decorators can add functionality at runtime.
+- The decorator pattern enhances or modifies the object's functionality.

-- **Flexibility**: More flexible than inheritance as it allows adding responsibilities at
+- **Flexibility**: More flexible than inheritance as it allows adding responsibilities at runtime.

- runtime.
 - **Functionality Enhancement**: Modifies or enhances the functionality of objects dynamically.
+-

-## Disadvantage of Decorator Pattern
+## Disadvantages of Decorator Pattern

+The main disadvantage of using the decorator pattern in Java is that code maintenance can become challenging due to the presence of many similar small objects (each decorator).

 The main disadvantage is that maintaining the code can become a problem due to the proliferation of similar small objects (each decorator).

 ## Differences Between String, StringBuffer, and StringBuilder in Java